polderknowledge/log-module/README.md

 Last but not least, copy over the dist configuration files located the `config/` directory to your application's autoload directory.

+## Concept of Logging

+Logs are written to channels.
+A logging channel is a

 ## Loggers

-The module provides three preconfigured loggers.
-An *error logger*, an *audit logger* and a *command logger*.

-### Error Logger

-The error logger will log PHP errors.
-In order to do this, there are a couple of writers
-pre-configured:
-* errormail: An e-mail will be sent once every 'n' minutes containing the errors.
-* dailystream: Logs errors to the `data/logs/php_log.yyyymmdd` file.
-* auditlog: Uses the *audit logger* to write logs.

-### Audit Logger

-The audit logger logs each message to a separate file.
-In this file additional information about the current request is provided.

-## Command Logger

-The command logger can be used by job workers in order to write information about jobs.
-It simply writes information to the output stream.

-## Disabling Loggers

-Copy `config/logging.local.php.dist` to your application's `config/autoload/` directory.
+This module has a predefined `ErrorLogger` logging channel configured.
+This channel is used to write PHP notices, warnings and errors to.
+Since it depends on the application on how to handle these messages, there are no handlers defined for this channel.

-## Exception Logging
+## MVC Error Logging

+This module will catch all errors that are triggered in the `MvcEvent::DISPATCH_ERROR` and `MvcEvent::RENDER_ERROR` events.
+These errors are written to the `ErrorLogger` channel.

-This module implements a view helper and a controller plugin which can be used to log exceptions manually.
-Simply call `$this->logException($exception);` from the view or the controller.
+It's also possible to manually log throwable objects.
+This module implements a view helper and a controller plugin which can be used to log those throwable objects.
+Simply call `$this->logThrowable($exception);` from the view or the controller.

-The view helper and controller plugin both make use of the `ExceptionLogger` task service which can be retrieved from the service manager: `$serviceLocator->get(\PolderKnowledge\LogModule\TaskService\ExceptionLogger::class);`
+The view helper and controller plugin both make use of the `ThrowableLogger` helper which can be retrieved from the service manager: `$container->get(\PolderKnowledge\LogModule\TaskService\ExceptionLogger::class);`

 ## How to inject a logger in your class